UFST-appudvikling/SwiftLint-iOS/README.md

-    echo "warning: SwiftLint not installed, download from https://github.com/realm/SwiftLint" fi else echo "error: SwiftLint configuration not fetched, download from https://github.com/skat/iOS-SwiftLint and put the folder as the same level as your project folder" fi
+    echo "warning: SwiftLint not installed, download from https://github.com/realm/SwiftLint" fi else echo "warning: SwiftLint configuration not fetched, download from https://github.com/skat/iOS-SwiftLint and put the folder as the same level as your project folder" fi
 ```